Cubeir/Vanilla-RTX-Tuner/README.md

 ## Miscellaneous

-- Hovering any control in the app displays unique artwork communicating its function, sliders show how they should impact the textures in-game as you change them, toggles show before/after, and buttons display an artistic interpretation of what the they do!
+- Hovering any control in the app displays a unique Minecraft-inspired artwork communicating its function in the bottom left side of the app, for instance, sliders show how they should impact the textures in-game as you change them, toggles show before/after, and buttons display an artistic interpretation of what the they do!
-  In combination with tooltips, this is meant to help make the app less intimidating/more newbie-friendly.
+  In combination with tooltips, this is meant to help make the app less intimidating and more newbie-friendly!

 - The app persists tuning options, slider values, Preview toggle, and theme selection between sessions.
   Allowing you to keep your personal favorite tuning values and quickly re-tune newer versions without having to remember everything.
 Just don't press the reset button by accident!

 - Top-left titlebar buttons in order:
   - Cycle themes: Change between dark, light, or system theme.
-  - Help: Attempts to open this page, which will hold up-to-date information about the app.
+  - Help: Opens this page, which will hold up-to-date information about the app.
-  - Donate: Attempts to open the developer's Ko-Fi page.
+  - Donate: Opens the developer's Ko-Fi page.
     When this button is hovered, an up-to-date list of Vanilla RTX Insiders is displayed.
-Consider supporting my projects to have your name here! (or else I have to resort to ads, dead serious)
+I'm able to maintain my projects thanks to them.
+Consider becoming a supporter to have your name there! (or else I have to resort to ads, dead serious!)

-- The app silently retrieves PSAs from this readme file and caches it for several hours, these announcements will be displayed on startup.
-They are used to inform users of important Vanilla RTX or App updates, known issues, etc... and occasionally for entertainment!
+- The app occasionally displays announcements from this readme file and caches it for several hours, these announcements will be shown on startup.
+They are used to inform users of important Vanilla RTX or App updates, known issues, etc... and sometimes for entertainment!

-## Installation Guide

-### Option 1: Microsoft Store Install (Recommended)
-Soon™️

-### Option 2: Quick Install (GitHub Version)

-> **Prerequisites:**
-> 1. Requires [.NET 9.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) for Windows (64-bit).
-> In most cases, it installs automatically with the `.msix`.
-If that is failing, try installing it manually from the link above.
-> 2. Windows [App Installer](https://learn.microsoft.com/en-us/windows/msix/app-installer/install-update-app-installer) to open `.msix` packages.

-1. [Download the latest package](https://github.com/Cubeir/Vanilla-RTX-Tuner/releases) from releases and unzip the `Vanilla.RTX.Tuner.WinUI_[version].zip` file.
-2. **Right-click** `Installer.bat` and select **Run as administrator**.
-3. The script will:
-   - Automatically install the required certificate to the Trusted People store (Local Machine).
-   - Launch the `.msix` package for installation.
-Once here, in the Windows App Installer click `Install`.

-> Future `.msix` packages signed by Cubeir should remain trusted, allowing you to open the `.msix` directly.

-### Option 3: Build It Yourself

-1. Clone this repository or download the source code.
-2. Open the solution in Visual Studio 2022.
-3. Enable Developer Mode in Windows (if not already).
-4. Build — the app should auto-install.

 ### Need help?

 Join [Vanilla RTX server on Discord](https://discord.gg/A4wv4wwYud) & ask away!

 ### PSA
-Vanilla RTX Tuner is dead!
-Long live Tuner! -- Kidding!
-The app is being rebranded to Vanilla RTX App soon followed with a ginormous 2.0 release, stay *tuned*!
-(Haha!)
+Bye Bye Tuner!
+Vanilla RTX App is here a fresh coat of paint and more capable than ever!
+Be sure to get the new app from the Microsoft Store!